apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mysql-community-edition/cluster-management/create-and-connect-a-mysql-cluster.md

 * `kubeblocks.io/extra-env` in `metadata.annotations` defines the topology mode of a MySQL cluster.
 If you want to create a Standalone cluster, you can change the value to `standalone`.
 * `spec.clusterVersionRef` is the name of the cluster version CRD that defines the cluster version.
-* * `spec.terminationPolicy` is the policy of cluster termination.
+* `spec.terminationPolicy` is the policy of cluster termination.
 The default value is `Delete`.
 Valid values are `DoNotTerminate`, `Halt`, `Delete`, `WipeOut`. `DoNotTerminate` blocks deletion operation. `Halt` deletes workload resources such as statefulset and deployment workloads but keep PVCs. `Delete` is based on Halt and deletes PVCs. `WipeOut` is based on Delete and wipe out all volume snapshots and snapshot data from a backup storage location.
 * `spec.componentSpecs` is the list of components that define the cluster components.
 * `spec.componentSpecs.componentDefRef` is the name of the component definition that is defined in the cluster definition and you can get the component definition names with `kubectl get clusterdefinition apecloud-mysql -o json | jq '.spec.componentDefs[].name'`.
 * `spec.componentSpecs.name` is the name of the component.
 * `spec.componentSpecs.replicas` is the number of replicas of the component.
 * `spec.componentSpecs.resources` is the resource requirements of the component.

-If you only have one node for deploying a RaftGroup Cluster, set `spec.affinity.topologyKeys` as `null`.
+If you only have one node for deploying a Replication Cluster, set `spec.affinity.topologyKeys` as `null`.

 ```yaml
 cat <<EOF | kubectl apply -f -